A1y0sh4/Summary-of-The-State-and-Revolution/README.md

 "He who does not work shall not eat" and "At equal quantity of work, equal quantity of products" are the two principles that can be realized in socialism.
 But this is not yet communism: there is still bourgeois law which attributes to unequal people, and for a very unequal quantity of labour, an equal quantity of products.
 ##
-A partial permanence of bourgeois law in a state in which the bourgeoisie is no longer in power is an inevitable drawback in socialism, since it cannot be thought that men will learn, overnight, to work for society without any legal norms.
+A partial permanence of bourgeois law in a state in which the bourgeoisie is no longer in power is an inevitable drawback in socialism since it cannot be thought that men will learn, overnight, to work for society without any legal norms.

 Bourgeois law, like all law, presupposes inequality.
-In fact, every right consists in the application of a single rule to different people, who are neither identical nor equal.
+In fact, every law consists in the application of a single rule to different people, who are neither identical nor equal.

 The law, instead of being equal, should in fact be unequal.